usnistgov/ndn-dpdk/app/fwdp/README.md

 * `FwFwd_RxData` function handles an incoming Data.
 * `FwFwd_RxNack` function handles an incoming Nack.

+### Data Structure Usage

+All FwFwds have read-only access to a shared [FIB](../../container/fib/).

+Each FwFwd has a private partition of [PIT-CS](../../container/pcct/).
+An outgoing Interest from a FwFwd must carry the identifier of this FwFwd as the first 8 bits of its PIT token, so that returned Data or Nack can come back to the same FwFwd and thus use the same PIT-CS partition.

+### Congestion Control

 Each FwFwd has three [CoDel queues](../../container/pktqueue/), one for each L3 packet type.
 They are backed by DPDK rings in multi-producer single-consumer mode.
 FwInputs enqueue packets to these queues; in case the DPDK ring is full, FwInput drops the packet.